What can I take with me?

 - University-owned scientific equipment (other than a sanitized laptop computer, PDA or electronic storage device; except when traveling to Cuba or another sanctioned country)

-- Devices, equipment, or computer software received with restrictions on export to or on access by foreign nationals.
+- Devices, equipment, or computer software received with restrictions on export abroad or on access by foreign nationals.

 - Devices, systems or software that was specifically designed or modified for military or space applications.